FacultadInformatica-LinkedData/Curso2020-2021/HandsOn/Group27/selfAssessmentHandsOn2.md

 **Define resource naming strategy:**

-- [ ] Define the resource naming strategy to be followed for the ontology and the data to be generated
+- [x] Define the resource naming strategy to be followed for the ontology and the data to be generated

 **Develop ontology:**

-- [ ] Develop a lightweight ontology that includes the classes and properties (with their domains and ranges) to be used with the dataset
+- [x] Develop a lightweight ontology that includes the classes and properties (with their domains and ranges) to be used with the dataset

 ##Comments on the self-assessment##
-_(If required)_
+The ttl file with the ontology is still in progress as we didn't know how to define different endpoints in Protegé.
+However, we tried to describe as good as possible what we want to end up having at the analysis.html file.